jasur-py/pocket-cache/README.md

 ## Comparison with Alternatives

-Here's how QuickCache compares to other popular caching solutions:
+Here's how PocketCache compares to other popular caching solutions:

 ### vs Django Cache